-What is the focus of SME social media - the customer or the general public?
+Who is the focus of social media for small businesses: the customer or the general public?

 Great question.
 I believe it really comes down to two pieces of criteria.